needle-mirror/com.unity.services.cloudcode/Documentation~/Authoring/cloud_code_scripts.md

 In-script parameters offer a simpler alternative to declaring parameters.
 Deploying a file with in-script parameters will add the necessary parameters on the dashboard.

-At the current time, modifying in-script parameters in the dashboard is not supported.
+At the current time, **modifying in-script parameters in the dashboard is not supported**.

 Here is an example of a full script with in script parameters.